 454 LS5 390 hp

 Chevrolet brought out the 454 Big Block just as the curtain was lowering on the Classic Muscle Car Era.
 There were to be three versions of the motor: the relatively mild LS5, the more powerful LS6, and the street/strip oriented LS7 (which, unfortunately, was never delivered to a customer).
 Bore and stroke for the two consumer engines were the same: 4.25-inch bore to a 4.00-inch stroke, with a compression ratio of 11.25:1.
 The LS5 utilized a Rochester Quadrajet carburetor and hydraulic lifters.
-As installed in the Corvette, the LS5 produced 390 hp at 4800 rpm (hold onto that for a few minutes).
+When installed in the Corvette, the LS5 produced 390 hp at 4800 rpm (hold onto that for a few minutes).
+That’s one hell of a powerful Chevy engine.

 427 L36 390 hp